Rowntree's Fruit Gums: Ingredients

+Glucose Syrup, Sugar, Starch, Gum Arabic, Acids (Malic Acid, Citric Acid, Lactic Acid, Acetic Acid), Concentrated Fruit Juice (1%) (Apple, Blackcurrant, Orange, Lime, Strawberry, Lemon), Acidity Regulator (Trisodium Citrate), Flavourings, Colours (Anthocyanins, Copper Complexes of Chlorophyllins, Beta-Carotene, Curcumin), Glazing Agent (Carnauba Wax).

+Below are the previous ingredients before they removed the gelatine and carminic acid from the recipe to make it suitable for vegans:

 Glucose Syrup, Sugar, Starch, Gelatine, Acids (Malic Acid, Citric Acid, Lactic Acid), Concentrated Fruit Juice (1%) (Grape, Apple, Blackcurrant, Strawberry, Orange, Lemon, Lime), Acidity Regulator (Trisodium Citrate), Flavourings, Naturally Sourced Colours (Anthocyanins, Carminic Acid, Copper Complexes of Chlorophyllins, Curcumin, Carotenes), Glazing Agent (Carnauba Wax).

 Rowntree's changed their fruit gums recipe to a vegan friendly recipe.

-The fruit juice content was 25 percent up until around 2010 when it was changed to 1 percent concentrated fruit juice.
+The fruit-juice content was 25 percent up until around 2010, when it was changed to 1 percent concentrated fruit juice.

-In 2017, Nestlé announced that they would reduce the amount of sugar by 30%.
+In 2017 Nestlé announced that they would reduce the amount of sugar by 30%.

 "Don't Forget the Fruit Gums, Mum"

 An advertising campaign for the gums that ran for three years from 1958 to 1961 included the slogan "Don't Forget the Fruit Gums, Mum".
-The slogan was invented by the copywriter Roger Musgrave (1929-2007).
+The slogan was invented by the copywriter Roger Musgrave (1929–2007).

 The television advert featured a young boy reminding his mother to buy fruit gums as she leaves to go shopping.
 The advert claims that "[Fruit Gums] last all day" and that "Rowntree's Fruit Gums last the longest"; this probably referred to the length of time taken for the sweets to dissolve in the mouth.